Full Tour of DELHI TO Garhmukteshwar by road

 As there are many new highways the Dhabas might not be visible clearly so its always better to slow down your vehicle as soon as the highway ends.
 Before the new highway starts the visitors can easily exit the highway and go to the service lane and check out the Dhabas before continuing their journey.

-After close to 3 hrs we reached the holy place of Garhmukteswar or Garh Ganga.
-There is a good parking space at the start of the Holy place.
-After parking our car we went straight towards the ghat.
+After close to 3 hrs we reached the holy place of Garhmukteswar temple or Garh Ganga.
+There is pleanty of parking space at the entrance of the Holy place.
+After parking our car we went straight towards the Garh Ganga ghat.

 As we went there on Somwati Amavasya day we saw a huge crowd upon arrival.
 Somwati Amavasya is considered auspicious day as It is believed that people perform puja for their ancestors on this special day.